 In May 2016, Megan graduated from the Goldman Sachs 10,000 Small Business Program, Cohort 15 and she continues to serve as one of two Cohort 15 representatives.
 In 2015-2017, Megan served on The Leadership Council of Prevent Blindness Texas – Southeast Region with a true dedication to preserving Texans’ sight.
-Megan is also a board member of the Women’s Business Enterprise Alliance (WBEA) and serves as the Secretary.
+Megan was also a board member of the Women’s Business Enterprise Alliance (WBEA) and served as the Secretary from January 2014-December 2017.
 She is also a sustaining member of the Junior League of Houston, a nonprofit volunteer organization of women.

 Megan is an active member of the Houston West Chamber of Commerce, volunteering on two committees.
 Megan is also a member of the Greater Heights Chamber of Commerce, where she served for eight years on the ambassadors committee to welcome newcomers and facilitate networking amongst members.
 She led the committee for seven of her eight years of service.
 Megan has also chaired the Chamber’s 2014 and 2015 Economic Forecast Luncheon with record attendance and sponsorship both years.
 Megan formerly served on the Board of Education at St. Rose of Lima in the Heights and served as President of the Board one year of her six years of service.
 She also volunteered on the parish’s marketing committee.
 Megan continues to lead St. Rose’s capital campaign, which is currently in its second phase.